Why Views are important

 Views are managed via the “Views” section of the Dashboard or by the “Views” dropdown on the BOM toolbar.
 Since every user accounted is populated with a “default” view you will have at least one View to start with.
 Make a copy (from either of these locations) of default and give it a name you like.

-Currently OpenBOM allows you to define multiple views and use them view the BOM.
+Currently OpenBOM allows you to define multiple views and use them view the BOMs and Catalogs.
 In such a way, as an individual user, you can switch between views and see different elements of information.
 If you’re using OpenBOM Team Subscription, Administrator can create user defined views and give them to each user.

 The following picture, give you an idea of what is OpenBOM user defined view data model.